canonical/opensearch-operator/docs/explanation/performance-profiles.md

   [OpenSearch recommendation](https://opensearch.org/docs/latest/tuning-your-cluster/performance/)
   to allocate roughly half of available RAM to the JVM heap, leaving the rest for the operating system file cache.
-- Recommended 8 GB of RAM per node.
+- A minimum of 8 GB of RAM per node.

 If any of these requirements are not met, the charm remains in a `blocked` state until corrected.